 My name is Erez, and I'm a computer engineer from Sammamish, Washington.
 During the day, I work for Microsoft, dealing with Cryptography and encryption.
 I am also an avid reader and published author of 4 books.
 Creating miniature books is one of my main hobbies and I've been doing it for quite a while.
 I create the books for my own collection, and occasionally create custom books when people ask me to.
 I also like to send the authors of the books I make a copy of theirs as a sign of respect and in gratitude for sharing their wisdom with the world.

 To create the books, I obtain the original text by downloading it from the Gutenberg project or scanning and OCRing one of my original books.
 I then use a program that I wrote to lay out the text in a very small font (usually 1.5 point) and print it double-sided using a high resolution laser printer.
 I cut the paper to size using a specialized guillottine that I built for this.
 I bind the book using high-perf adhesive and trim further if required.
 I then scan the original cover and edit it with an image editor to the right size and proportion.
 I print the cover on photo paper, fold and glue it to the book.
 Sometimes I also drill a hole into the book using a Dremel tool to connect a pinch-bail and chain to it.
 For some books, I create the cover from metal sheets and pieces of leather.
+Below, you can see a YouTube video that shows the entire process.

 I love books, and my personal library has several thousands of them.
 My mini books collection is similar in range and scope.
 I have created many classics like Moby Dick, Around the world in80 days and Much Ado About Nothing.
 I also made contemporary books like the Hunger Games trilogy and Game of Thrones.
 I'm also a geek, so the Hitchhikers Guide to theGalaxy got a mini version too, as well as some famous comics like Superman and Spiderman.
 Along the way I came up with some specialty items like an Atlas, the Guinness book of records and Ripley's Believe it or not books.
 One of my favorites is a miniature Pop-up book based on Mr Daydream by RogerHargreaves, which is the smallest pop-up book in the world.
 I create new items every week - check them out in the gallery!